DustinG27/DustinG27/README.md

-- 👋 Hi, I’m @DustinG27
+-  Hi, I’m @DustinG27
-- 👀 I’m interested in space, craft beer, cryptozoology, and disk golf.
+-  I’m interested in space, craft beer, technology, and cyber security.
-- 🌱 I’m currently learning python, php, scriptwritting for graphic novels.
+-  I’m currently learning python, C#, and .NET.
-- 💞️ I’m looking to collaborate on developing an app
+-  I’m looking improve my skills in coding in a professional setting.
-- 📫 How to reach me DustinG27@gmail.com
+-  How to reach me DustinG27@gmail.com

 <!---
 DustinG27/DustinG27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.